No9/example-crashing-rust-app/README.md

 Download the latest build from releases https://github.com/IBM/core-dump-handler/releases page.Extract the `cdcli` from the zip folder and place it in a folder that is in your `$PATH`.

 ## Creating a core dump
 To start with you need to generate a core dump.
+The code in the [example-crashing-rust-app](https://github.com/No9/example-crashing-rust-app/) project takes care of that.

+The [project code](https://github.com/No9/example-crashing-rust-app/blob/main/src/main.rs) has three nested calls inside a main function with the final call creating an explicit [`panic!`](https://github.com/No9/example-crashing-rust-app/blob/main/src/main.rs#L17).

+Just enough for you to see how the call stack lays out for an application and do some investigation around that.

-The code in the example-crashing-rust-app project takes care of that. example-crashing-rust-app is a normal Rust project with the following release build configuration in the [Cargo.toml](https://github.com/No9/example-crashing-rust-app/blob/main/Cargo.toml#L8).
+example-crashing-rust-app is a normal Rust project with the following release build configuration in the [Cargo.toml](https://github.com/No9/example-crashing-rust-app/blob/main/Cargo.toml#L8).

 ```